This post may contain affiliate links from which i can earn a commission

 I often find it easier to get up and find a cooler place until it passes.

-The amount of night sweats varies from person to person, but they can be caused by several things.
+The amount of night sweats per night varies from person to person, but they can be caused by several things.

 Your doctor may have some insights on the cause and how you can manage them better.
 If you’re concerned about your night sweats or other symptoms in perimenopause or menopause.